Devin Schleicher, Office Associate

 Emergency Room Services with United Healthcare:

 Students covered by the United Healthcare Student Insurance Plan are encouraged to use the Nebraska Medical Center Emergency Department (but only for an “Emergency Medical Condition”, otherwise United reserves the right to deny payment of the student’s bills).
-In order for United to waive the $500 deductible, students must call the UNMC Student Health Office within 48 hours to report their Emergency Room visit and to receive a referral.
+In order for United to waive the $500 deductible, students must call or email the UNMC Student Health Office within 48 hours to report their Emergency Room visit and to receive a referral.
 Students who use the Emergency Department on campus will be covered at 80% of Eligible Expenses; if an outside emergency room is used, the coverage will be at 80% if it is an in-network provider.

 Please Note: Follow-up emergency department care must be done in the Student Health Clinic if the student has their insurance plan through the United Healthcare Student Resources Plan.